FirelightFlagboy/gh-actions-workflows-docker-services/UNRELEASED-CHANGELOG.md

 <!-- markdownlint-configure-file { "first-line-heading": { "level": 3 } } -->
 ### Docker-build-publish workflow

-- Add the following required inputs: ([#23](https://github.com/FirelightFlagboy/gh-actions-workflows-docker-services/pull/23))
+- Add the following inputs: ([#23](https://github.com/FirelightFlagboy/gh-actions-workflows-docker-services/pull/23))
   - `pkg-file`: The path to the `pkg-file` (default to `pkg-info.json`).
   - **(BREAKING CHANGE)** `docker-repository`: The repository name to push the image.
 - The input `pkg-version` is now optional (will use the latest version defined in `pkg-file`). ([#23](https://github.com/FirelightFlagboy/gh-actions-workflows-docker-services/pull/23))